DamesMakingGames/manual/manual/board-governance-board-directors-of-the-board.md

 - Agree to abide by the Directors' Code of Conduct
 - Sign a confidentiality agreement
 - Disclose all conflicts of interest
+- Complete anti-racism/anti-oppression training or affirm a personal ARAO framework

 These documents are stored with the corporate records and are available for inspection by any Member.